-Taking kids to the pool can be stressful, and I am here to help with quick tips that will help make your pool time more manageable.
+Taking kids to the pool can require some effort, and I am here to help with quick tips that will help make your pool time more manageable.

-Head into that pool this summer packed and planned for success.
+Head into that pool this summer packed for success.

 Keep in mind, this is what works for us.
 Take these suggestions and think about which ideas will work for you.

-I am here to help with quick tips that will help make your pool time more manageable.
+I am here to help with quick tips that will help with packing and planning to get there.

 What Happens BEFORE we head to the pool:

 What happens before we head out to the pool is the most important step.